-Kalin Mitchell is the meteorologist on CBC News Nova Scotia, CBC News New Brunswick and CBC News Atlantic Tonight.
-He can also be heard on various afternoon CBC Radio shows giving up-to-the-minute weather forecasts.
+Kalin Mitchell is a former meteorologist on CBC News Nova Scotia, CBC News New Brunswick and CBC News Atlantic Tonight.

 Latest from Kalin Mitchell